amangup/coding-bootcamp/lecture10/webapp.md

 ```

 - An object of `NameForm` will be passed to the template, which is then used by template to render the page.
 There is a lot of functionality that is also contained in the NameForm class:
-    - It knows how to create an appropriate HTTP request when someone submits a form.
+    - It knows how to generate the HTML for each form field.
     - On the web, forms can be used to _attack_ a website.
 This class helps us protect from that.
     - Even though we are not using it right now, it allows us to validate the data entered in the form.